smarty/changelog/cloud/us-autocomplete-pro-data.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 2025.05.B - 2025-05-12
+We are beginning our phased rollout of us-autocomplete-pro-data 2025.05.B.
+This process is scheduled to be completed by 2025-05-15 00:00:00 UTC.
+Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.
+Changes:
+- Better non-postal matching.

 ## 2025.05.A - 2025-05-06
 We are beginning our phased rollout of us-autocomplete-pro-data 2025.05.A.
 This process is scheduled to be completed by 2025-05-09 00:00:00 UTC.
 Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 Changes: